3 tips to build a professional home video conferencing setup video conferencing

 Once you have estimated your room system video conferencing bandwidth requirements, add in expected desktop video use by calculating the number of meetings that use video and the percentage of participants who typically have their cameras turned on.
 Supporting data for these estimates is often available from your video conferencing vendor's management application.

-3. Beware of the video conferencing bridge (for on-premises systems)
+3. Beware of the video conferencing bridge for on-premises systems

 If you are still using on-premises servers to support your video conferencing needs, the video conferencing bridge, or multipoint control unit, is a bandwidth hotspot.
-All video conferencing endpoints in concurrent multipoint video calls will connect directly to the bridge.
+All video conferencing endpoints in concurrent multipoint video calls connect directly to the bridge.
 Thus, the bridge needs to be in a location that supports a high-bandwidth connection.
 Consider enabling call admission control, if available, to ensure the number of concurrent video calls does not exceed available bandwidth.

 4. Ensure sufficient internet bandwidth for cloud apps